gimhol/little-fighter-2-WEMAKE/README.en.md

 try it at [https://lf.gim.ink/](https://lf.gim.ink/)

+Think this project is pretty good?
+Consider starring it!

 gameplays, arts, and sounds are all from "Litter Fighter 2" basically, created by Marti Wong and Starsky Wong in 1999.

 "LF2:Wemake" created by Gim in 2024."